 - Attend an OUR workshop to learn more about opportunities and funding programs administered by OUR.

 - The UConn Student Employment site will give you a list of opportunities on campus that are accepting applications.
 Use “research” as a search term or keywords associated with your discipline to get started.
-In addition, review the Center for Career Development’s Husky Career Link database for posted opportunities on and off campus.
+In addition, review the Center for Career Development’s Handshake database for posted opportunities on and off campus.